Maddiefyfe/reference-website/README.md

 Ruleset: A ruleset contains a selector and one or more declarations surrounded by {}.
 A selector identifies which part of the HTML code is being transformed, and a declaration assigns a value to a property within that selector.
 An entire ruleset may look something like this:

 p {

 background-color: purple;

 }

 Property: A property is the type of design you wish to add to the HTML code.
 In the above example, background-color would be the property.

 Value: A value would be an accepted value for the property selected.
 In the above example, purple would be the value of background-color.

+10. Why do we use border-box property in CSS?
+A border-box allows padding and border to be included in an elements width and height.
+Without border-box, the padding and border are added onto the width of the box, making it bigger.
+With border-box, the padding and border are within the set limits of the box.

+html {

+box-sizing: border-box;

+}
+*, *::before, *::after {

+box-sizing: inherit;

+}
+Should be added to the top of every CSS file.